kfatehi/blog/README.md

 This is the source of my personal website [http://keyvanfatehi.com/](keyvanfatehi.com).
-The only interesting branch in this repo will be the *source* branch as GitHub expects the generated website to live in *master*.
+The only interesting branch in this repo will be the *source* branch as GitHub expects the generated website to live in *gh-pages*.

 Steps to publish: